hakimm77/lilypod-dodge/README.md

 ## How to play

-Steer with up, left and right arrow.
+Steer with arrows.
 Shoot other ducks with space.
 Collect coins for extra score.
 Watch out for lilypods and other ducks.